jboss-developer/jboss-eap-quickstarts/README.md

 Available Quickstarts
 ---------------------

-The following is a list of the currently available quickstarts.
+The list of all currently available quickstarts can be found here: <http://site-jdf.rhcloud.com/quickstarts/get-started/>.
 The table lists each quickstart name, the technologies it demonstrates, gives a brief description of the quickstart, and the level of experience required to set it up.
 For more detailed information about a quickstart, click on the quickstart name.

 Some quickstarts are designed to enhance or extend other quickstarts.
 These are noted in the **Prerequisites** column.
 If a quickstart lists prerequisites, those must be installed or deployed before working with the quickstart.